QiHaoBao/DIWD-Team3-Kevin-Dou/README.md

 * if you change a obj after add, sometimes the id of the obj will increase by 2.
 Don't know why.
 * what is cache of the module, is it always 1?
 * what is pos of parameter and fuction?
 Is is always 0?
+It might indicate the position of the parameter, i.e. the first or second parameter of the input port

 One example:
 ```